Full Professor of Finance

-Fahlenbrach, Rüdiger, and Marc Frattaroli, 2020, ICO investors, forthcoming, Financial Markets and Portfolio Management.
+Fahlenbrach, Rüdiger, and Marc Frattaroli, 2021, ICO investors, Financial Markets and Portfolio Management 35, 1-59.

-Fahlenbrach, Rüdiger, Kevin Rageth, and René M. Stulz, 2020, How valuable is financial flexibility when revenue stops?
-Evidence from the COVID-19 crisis, forthcoming, Review of Financial Studies.
+Fahlenbrach, Rüdiger, Kevin Rageth, and René M. Stulz, 2021, How valuable is financial flexibility when revenue stops?
+Evidence from the COVID-19 crisis, Review of Financial Studies 34, 5474-5521.

-Fabisik, Kornelia, Rüdiger Fahlenbrach, René Stulz, and Jerome Taillard, 2020, Why are firms with more managerial ownership worth less?, forthcoming, Journal of Financial Economics.
+Fabisik, Kornelia, Rüdiger Fahlenbrach, René M. Stulz, and Jerome Taillard, 2020, Why are firms with more managerial ownership worth less?, Journal of Financial Economics 140, 699-725.

 Fahlenbrach, Rüdiger, Robert Prilmeier, and René M. Stulz, 2018, Why does fast loan growth predict poor performance for banks?, Review of Financial Studies 31, 1014-1063.